10-3-pursuit/project-startup-challenge-fullstack/README.md

 #### Differentiation goals

-This section of the project measures your ability to go above and beyond in creating your project.
-To score points in this section, you should incorporate a feature, technology, or skill not explicitly required by the project instructions.
+This section of the project measures your ability to go above and beyond.
+To score points in this section, you should incorporate two features, technologies, or skills not explicitly required by the instructions.

-_Make sure to include a description of any stretch goals you implemented inside your readme.md._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.
+_Make sure to include a description of any differentiating features you implemented inside your readme.md._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.

+- Shopping Cart
+- Favorites Feature
+- Filtering and showing results by subject e.g. genres, tags, favorites, items in cart
+- Comments on a resource that persist in the JSON server
+- Sorting some data
+- Searching for data
+- Light Mode/Dark Mode
+- Programmatic Image Upload
+- Error Components
+- 404 Page
 - Implement more than one API, using both datasets to create a new use case.
 - Programmatically upload and store images on Cloudinary and in your JSON as a string.
 - Integrate an external React package such as [React DnD](https://react-dnd.github.io/react-dnd/about) or [Styled Components](https://styled-components.com/) or some other package. (research carefully)